NLnetLabs/rpki-doc/source/about/help.rst

 linked to the owner of the IP space.

 .. note:: Perhaps someone told you that your routes are not yet covered under a
-          RPKI ROA.
+          RPKI ROA (NotFound).
 The pointers in this section are equally applicable to the case where RPKI is completely new to you.